codezilla-nl/grid-zilla/README.md

 ```

 ####vertical align columns
 You must have been there.
 Designers want their content to align vertically.
 Think titles that are longer than one line.
 That was a real headache.
 Until flexbox came that is.
-Important: you need to wrap the content in at least one element (Ex. &gt;p&lt;) or the valign won't work
+Important: you need to wrap the content in at least one element (Ex. &lt;p&gt;) or the valign won't work
 ```
 <div class="gz-grid gz-valign">
     <div class="gz-col-4"><p>Kittens</p></div>